cvibhagool/Encompass/README.md

 ###Setting up the database:

 1. Install PostgreSQL, and create a database named 'encompass'

+      (from terminal) psql template 1

+      (in PostgreSQL) CREATE DATABASE encompass;

+      (in PostgreSQL) Press 'ctrl+D' to exit

 2. Set variable 'resetDB' in server/models/db.js to true.
 This will wipe the database, and rebuild the tables.
 3. Set variable 'seedDB' in server/models/db.js to true.
 This will add the seed data from seedData.json
 4. Run server.js as usual.
 1 and 2 will happen at server start.